ArpitKharwade/LLM-Based-Test-Automation-Failure-Analysis-System/README.md

 This project is an AI-assisted software testing and debugging workflow built in Python.
 It analyzes a Python module, asks an LLM to generate relevant tests, executes them with pytest, captures failures, and then uses LLM-based reasoning to classify the issue, identify likely root causes, and produce a structured bug report.

-This is a portfolio and academic project designed to demonstrate practical LLM orchestration and debugging workflows.
-It does not claim production-grade reliability or benchmark performance.

 ## Features